 E. Ex Parte Communications

-Ex parte communications with the administrative law judge are prohibited.6 Parties may only communicate with the administrative law judge only through written documents filed with the Commission's filing clerk and served on all parties.
+Ex parte communications with the administrative law judge are prohibited.
+Parties should communicate with the administrative law judge only through written documents filed with the Commission's Filing Clerk and served on all parties.

 III.
 Protective Order